steno-aarhus/research/onboarding/it-basics/index.md

 **How to set up your Windows laptop for local use**

-First, you need to do some shopping on the [Regional Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_category&sys_id=5cc7a91d8747b450d195ecec3fbb3555) - either using this link or by clicking the "Jeg mangler noget"-shopping cart.
+First, you need to do some shopping on the [Regional Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_category&sys_id=5cc7a91d8747b450d195ecec3fbb3555) - either using this link or by clicking the "Jeg mangler noget"-shopping cart icon on the [landing page](https://regionmidtjylland.service-now.com/rmsp).
 Simply use the search bar or the direct link provided in this guide This process will require approval from your leader and an EAN number to pay for some of the software.
 You may need to file a support ticket to have the programs installed after approval.

 1. Request an advanced personal ("avanceret personlig") work laptop and order it in the [Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_cat_item_guide&sys_id=389e1446db7b3b009ec79532ca9619cc&sysparm_category=5cc7a91d8747b450d195ecec3fbb3555)
     - This will install the Access Director software, which enables you to get administrator privileges to install software locally for 5 minutes at a time.